 Is your resume up to date?
 Need to write the first one?
 Explores trends in resumes.
 Learn to create a document that puts you in the running.
 Class time includes actual writing of your resume and/or tweaking an existing one.

 Bring a sack lunch, laptop (if you have one), your current resume (if you have one), and a flash drive to save your work.

 ***Registration required.
 Call the library at (309) 243-5716 to reserve your seat.
 Please indicate if you need to use a library laptop…limited quantities available.

 Do you enjoy a light and entertaining read?
 We do too!

-We meet on the first Wednesday of every month at 11:00 am.
+We usually meet on the first Wednesday of every month at 11:00 am.

-We’ll gather in the library parking lot at 10:00 on August 24 to walk the trail* while we discuss H is for Hawk by Helen Macdonald.
+We’ll gather in the library parking lot at 9:45 on January 25 to walk the trail* while we discuss An Invisible Thread by Laura Schroff and Alex Tresniowski.

 *Weather permitting.
 If the weather is not cooperating then we will meet by the fireplace inside the library.

 This inspirational New York Times bestseller chronicles the lifelong friendship between a busy sales executive and a disadvantaged young boy, and how both of their lives were changed by what began as one small gesture of kindness.
 “A straightforward tale of kindness and paying it forward in 1980s New York….an uplifting reminder that small gestures matter” (Kirkus Reviews).

 She was a successful ad sales rep in Manhattan.
 He was a homeless, eleven-year-old panhandler on the street.
 He asked for spare change; she kept walking.
 But then something stopped her in her tracks, and she went back.
 And she continued to go back, again and again.
 They met up nearly every week for years and built an unexpected, life-changing friendship that has today spanned almost three decades.